apache/spark/BREEZE.rst

   ****************************************************************************************************

   -a, --install-airflow-version <INSTALL_AIRFLOW_VERSION>
-          If different than 'current' removes the source-installed airflow and installs a released version of Airflow instead.
+          If specified, removes the source-installed airflow and installs a released version of Airflow instead.
 One of:

                  current 1.10.9 1.10.8 1.10.7 1.10.6 1.10.5 1.10.4 1.10.3 1.10.2

-          Default: current.

   ****************************************************************************************************
    Database versions